 Margie Reins Smith

 I'm a retired journalist, a mother and a grandmother.
-Currently, I'm a freelance writer who is working on a novel and several plays.
-I can be reached at email@example.com.
+Currently, I'm freelancing for a local magazine and working on a short play.
+I can be reached at firstname.lastname@example.org.

 The publication booksellers turn to for news on the book industry is now